Davie, Florida • Primary-source investigative summary

 What the record shows

-• MOU pre-dates the first purchase by two months — confirmed by document dates
+• Three surveillance commitments signed before the first camera purchase — confirmed by document dates

 What the record does not show

-• How many privately-operated Flock cameras in or near Davie are accessible to PD through the MOU
+• How many privately-operated Flock cameras in or near Davie are accessible through the MOU

 • Whether private camera owners know their footage is accessible to law enforcement

-• Whether any Town official other than the Police Chief reviewed or was informed of these agreements
+• Whether any Town official other than the Police Chief reviewed these agreements

 • Whether the No-Fee Term in Section 6.4 has ever been separately terminated